 Don’t use pesticides or fertilizers on your lawn.
 Not only are these chemicals poisonous to animals, they’re toxic to humans as well.
 Go organic if you want to control weeds and fertilize your plants.
 There are many all-natural products on the market that won’t cause damage to animals or humans.
 Your child will learn at an early age that there are natural, nontoxic ways to control pests in the yard.

 If your child is celebrating his or her birthday, what better way to celebrate than a picnic in the park.
 But are those birthday balloons really necessary?
 If just one balloon breaks free, it can drift into our oceans and end up in the stomach of sea life.
 You can ask guests to bring a children’s book instead of a balloon as a gift for your child.

 Finally, hiking is a great way to get children to connect with nature and animals.
-However, tadpoles, insects, and other tiny creatures should be left in their natural environment.
-Don’t disrupt and destroy their niche in the ecosystem by bringing them home as pets.
+However, tadpoles, insects, and other tiny creatures should be left in their natural environment rather than disrupting and destroying their niche in the ecosystem by bringing them home as pets.
 Wild animals should remain in the wild.

 Other ways to show you care.

 Make your Mondays meat-free.
-Even master chef Mario Batali has signed on to make Mondays meat free.
-Even as a big meat lover, Mario is embracing Meatless Monday in all of his 14 restaurants across the county.
+Even master chef Mario Batali has signed on to make Meatless Mondays.
+Though Mario is a big meat lover, he is embracing Meatless Monday in all of his 14 restaurants across the county.
+If Mario can do it, so can you!
 And this is a great way to teach your kids that we should care about animals such as cows, pigs, and chickens in addition to our furry companion animals.